sc3/cook-convictions/slides/what-we-wanted-to-find.md

 3. For drug convictions, what are the most common types and class of convictions?
 4. How do convictions vary by age?
 5. From research, we know that violence against women follows a similar pattern across all demographics.
 Does the conviction data follow a similar pattern?
-6. How do DUI (Driving Under the Influence)spread out around the city?
+6. How are DUI (Driving Under the Influence)convictions spread throughout the city?